overwolf/overwolf.github.io/docs/topics/best-practices-overview.md

 </div>

 ### Ask for feedback
 * Getting feedback from users is essential for your app’s success.
-Make sure users can share feedback regarding the app easily, preferrably with an in-app link or interface.
+Make sure users can share feedback regarding the app easily, preferably with an in-app link or interface.
 * Based on the Facecheck team's experience with this feature, adding it in-app improves reviews and increases feedback.
 * Example for this implementation: